-Readings in world literary masterpieces, with emphasis upon their contemporary relevance.
-For the nonmajor.
-Offered every fall and spring.
+Readings in various world literary masterpieces with emphasis upon their contemporary relevance.
+Work may be organized according to a theme such as "Man and Society," or "Man and His Myths."
+For the non-major.
 (Formerly 215)

 ENGL 1501.
 Perspectives in American Literature (3)